RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/dissertation.md

 My final-year dissertation focused on making Ahmedabad’s Bus Rapid Transit System (BRTS) more efficient, inclusive, and environmentally sustainable.
 Although BRTS was introduced as a rapid and eco-friendly public transport option, it remains significantly underutilized—especially among students and urban professionals.

 **Research Objective**
-The goal was to understand why BRTS usage is low and to identify what changes—in infrastructure, policy, or user experience—could improve its adoption.
+The goal was to understand why BRTS usage is low and to identify what changes in infrastructure, policy, or user experience could improve its adoption.
 I aimed to propose actionable interventions that could encourage a shift from private vehicles to public transport.

 **Methodology**
 I began with a behavioral survey conducted at Ahmedabad University to understand travel choices, perceptions of BRTS, and barriers to adoption.
 The findings were then used to simulate six real-world transportation scenarios using SUMO (Simulation of Urban Mobility), an open-source traffic modeling software.